Reparameterization Proximal Policy Optimization: Experiments

 \section{Experiments}

-We conduct experiments to answer the following three questions: (i) Does RPO achieve superior sample efficiency compared to that of previous RPG-based methods? (ii) Does RPO achieve performance that is better than leading RPG-based and model-free methods? (iii) What are the impact of RPO's different components on its overall performance?
+We conduct experiments to answer the following three questions: (i) Does RPO achieve superior sample efficiency compared to previous RPG-based methods? (ii) Does RPO achieve strong performances? (iii) What are the impacts of RPO's main components on its overall performance?